Penrith railway station: Facilities

 The station is staffed throughout the day, with the ticket office open from 05:30–19:00 on Mondays to Saturdays and 11:30–19:00 on Sundays.
 A self-service ticket machine is also available.
-Each platform has next train audio-visual displays, with customer help points on platforms 1 and 2 (platform 3 is rarely used).
-Waiting rooms are provided on platforms 1 and 2, along with toilets, a post box and a payphone.
-Step-free access is available to all platforms via lifts, with a footbridge and subway also available.
+Train running information is provided by an automated public address system and customer information screens, with a help point on platform 2 (platform 3 is rarely used).
+Waiting rooms are provided on platforms 1 and 2, along with toilets (only on platform 1), a post box on platform 1.
+Step-free access is available to all platforms via lifts and across the footbridge and a subway is also available.